Runnnnnnn/Pi-Gen/README.md

 -Apply Pythagorean theorem to obtain the points within the quarter circle (d=1)

--Count the number of points within the quarter circle and multiply by 4 to get the value Pi
+-Count the number of points within the quarter circle and divide it by total simulation N, then multiply by 4 to get the value Pi